Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 }
 ```

+With the above method, we can easily construct a ResourceRecord as part of the reply.
+Ready to answer the query?

 # Constructing a (hardcoded) reply
-When creating an reply on a DNS query several Header fields can be copied into a new Header and we duplicate the query.

-For now we will hardcode the response to a query for www.rust-trends.com.
-In the next part we will add support for DNS resolution with help of a DNS resolver.
-The Default constructor will be used to create a default ResourceRecord.
-These are nice and easy to use.
+A valid DNS response consists of three main parts:
+  - Header: Includes metadata, response flags, and record counts.
+	- Question: Echoes the original query back to the client.
+	- Answer: Contains the resolved IP address for the requested domain.

+For now, our server will always return the fixed IP address 172.67.221.148 when queried for `www.rust-trends.com`.

+We will use Rust’s Default trait to define a default ResourceRecord.
+This provides a simple and reusable way to hardcode a response for now.

 ```rust
 // src/dns.rs